Skip to main content

 Image from Tim Hillege

 Located in a former church on the Bos en Lommerweg, Podium Mozaïek embraces the multiculturalism and diversity that shines in this part of Amsterdam.
 Their broad programme includes music, theatre, dance, exhibitions, and spoken word with a focus on language-no-problem performances.
 The sunny café-restaurant terrace is a fantastic meeting place, serving a range of international dishes and drinks throughout the day.
-On weekends, the traditional Turkish brunch with its tasty assortiment of hot and cold mezze and unlimited tea is highly recommended.
+On weekends, the traditional Turkish brunch with its tasty assortment of hot and cold mezze and unlimited tea is highly recommended.

 ZID Theatre